 UK Highway Code of Practice regulates and maintains the rules for animals in the road.
 The regulations also apply to operators of horse-drawn vehicles along with horse riders.

-Examples of animals mentioned in the Highway Code include cattle, dogs, horses, ponies, hedgehogs, some wild animals, and those being herded.
+Examples of animals mentioned in the Highway Code include cattle, dogs, horses, ponies, deer, hedgehogs, some wild animals, and those being herded.

 RULES 47-58: We refer to the standards maintained by the Department for Transport Highway Code of Practice for Great Britain.